 The Pentagon OTF is engineered with SOG’s patent-pending Dynamic Locking System™ blade lockup.
 It’s guaranteed to withstand thousands of openings and closings without blade rattle or the need for factory re-calibration.
 It offers exceptional lockup strength.

 SOG is no newcomer to the tactical knife game.
 SOG was founded in 1986 by designer and toolmaker Spencer Frazer.
-Named after the elite Vietnam-era Special Forces military group known as the Military Assistance Command, Vietnam — Studies and Observation Group (MACV-SOG), the company’s first knife was a replica of the original MACV-SOG Counter Insurgency Support Office (CISO) issue Bowie knife.
+Named after the elite Vietnam-era multiservice special operations unit. known as the Military Assistance Command, Vietnam — Studies and Observation Group (MACV-SOG), the company’s first knife was a replica of the original MACV-SOG Counter Insurgency Support Office (CISO) issue Bowie knife.
 The new SOG Pentagon OTF is a fitting addition to the company’s now extensive line.
 SOG was recently acquired by GSM Outdoors.

 OTF Automatic Knives

 OTF Automatic knives fall into one of two types — single-action and double-action.
 The blade on single-action OTF knives must be manually retracted after deployment.
 Double-action OTF knives have a mechanism that automatically deploys and retracts the blade.

 The blade doesn’t have enough force during deployment to penetrate through an object.
 What will happen is the blade will disengage from its track if it comes in contact with an object while deploying or retracting.
 This is a safety feature.
 Resetting the blade is easy and takes only seconds.
 You simply pull the blade to the full extension and then give it a sharp tug to reengage the blade to the deployment track.